Which Tenancy Agreement?

 If you want a more specialised type of tenancy or an agreement type we do not have here, and if you are a Landlord Law member, you can ask a question about it on the forum.
 If it is not a tenancy type we can provide, one of the panel solicitors on our telephone advice service may be able to help you.

-- The standard AST for a room in a shared house (with versions for England and Wales)
+• The standard AST for a room in a shared house – again with a ‘pre Renters Rights Act’ version

 England v.
 Wales